-Cross-border transactionstrades ("jitneys")
+Cross-border trades (jitneys)

-All trading activity in reliance upon this exemption that occurs within the local jurisdiction should be done through or to Section 8.5 provides an exemption from the dealer registration requirement if the trade is made through a registered dealer in that jurisdiction, provided the person relying on the exemption has no direct contact with the purchaser of the security.
+Section 8.5 provides an exemption from the dealer registration requirement if the trade is made through a registered dealer, provided the person relying on the exemption has no direct contact with the purchaser of the security.
 On that basis, the execution of a trade through or to an appropriately registered dealer by a dealer located in another jurisdiction would qualify under this exemption.

-However, if the dealer in the other jurisdiction engages in other trading activities in the local jurisdiction in connection with the transaction, the trade is no longer a trade made solely through or to a registered dealer and this exemption would not be available.
-A trade is not considered to be solely through a registered dealer if the dealer in the other jurisdiction interacts directly with the purchaser in the local jurisdiction.
-For example, if for example a dealer in the United States that is not registered in Alberta contacts a potential purchaser in Alberta to solicit the purchase of securities, this trade does not qualify for this exemption.
-The dealer in the United States must instead solicit the purchase by contactingcontact a dealer registered in Alberta, and have that dealer contact potential purchasers in Alberta.
+However, if for example a dealer in the United States that is not registered in Alberta contacts a potential purchaser in Alberta to solicit the purchase of securities, this trade does not qualify for this exemption.
+The dealer in the United States must instead contact a dealer registered in Alberta, and have that dealer contact potential purchasers in Alberta.